StayDistributed/binding-blocks/demo/Store.md

-A *Store* holds the whole state tree of your application.
+A *Store* holds the whole state of your components.
 The only way to change the state inside it is by using *Store* APIs:

 ```jsx
 import { Binding } from '../src';